Justin322322/RAINBOWPAWZ/README.md

 ### Data Flow Process Description

 **1. User Interaction Flow**
-- External actors (Fur Parents, Service Providers, Admins) interact with the web application
+- Three types of authenticated users (Fur Parents, Service Providers, Admins) interact with their respective interfaces
-- Requests flow through the UI layer to the API Gateway
+- Fur Parents use the main web application for booking services
+- Service Providers use the business dashboard for managing their services
+- Administrators use the admin dashboard for system management
-- API Gateway handles authentication, rate limiting, and request validation
+- All requests flow through the API Gateway with authentication, rate limiting, and request validation

 **2. Business Logic Processing**
 - Validated requests are processed by appropriate business services